Xinzhe99/StackMFF/README.md

 ## 🙏 Acknowledgments

-We sincerely thank all the reviewers and the editors for their responsible efforts and valuable feedback, which have greatly improved the quality of this study!
+We sincerely thank all the reviewers and editors for their responsible efforts and valuable feedback, which have greatly improved the quality of this study!

 ⭐ If you find this project helpful, please give it a star!